FiftyfiveTech/cypress-playwright-poc/README.md

 }
 ```

-**Cypress.json**: Add values for default username and password into cypress.jaon file as follows :
+**Cypress.json**: Add values for default username and password into cypress.json file as follows :

 ```json
  "env": {